 Surveillance Pricing Lawsuits

-You open an app, browse a product, and add it to your cart.
-Later, a friend buys the same item for less.
-Same store.
-Same day.
-Different price.
-What happened?
-There’s a good chance you were targeted by surveillance pricing, a deceptive practice that uses your personal data to decide exactly how much you’re willing to pay.
-It’s quietly spreading across retail, travel, insurance, and financial services.
-And it may be illegal.
+Surveillance pricing, a deceptive practice that uses your personal data to decide exactly how much you're willing to pay is quietly spreading across retail and financial services.
 Contact our consumer fraud lawyers to investigate your case.

 What Is Surveillance Pricing?

-Surveillance pricing, sometimes called dynamic or personalized pricing, goes far beyond simple supply-and-demand adjustments.
-Traditional dynamic pricing changes based on inventory levels or time of day.
-Surveillance pricing is different.
-It draws on intimate data points like your location, income bracket, browsing history, purchase patterns, device type, and even behavioral signals from third-party data brokers to assign a unique price to you as an individual.
+Surveillance pricing, sometimes called dynamic or personalized pricing, draws on intimate data points like your location, income bracket, browsing history, purchase patterns, device type, and even behavioral signals from third-party data brokers to assign a unique price to you as an individual.

 A consumer who regularly shops from a wealthy zip code may see higher prices.
-A user who lingers on a product page for several minutes signals high purchase intent and may be quoted a premium.
 Someone browsing on an older phone may see different offers than someone on a new flagship device.
-None of this is disclosed.
-None of it is consensual.
-And in states with strong privacy laws, it may be flatly illegal.
+None of this is disclosed or consensual, and in states with strong privacy laws, it may be illegal.

-The Federal Trade Commission launched a formal inquiry into the practice in 2024, sending orders to major retailers and pricing analytics firms demanding information on how consumer data is collected, processed, and used to set individualized prices.
-The agency expressed serious concern about the opacity of these systems and their potential to harm consumers, especially low-income and minority communities, who are frequently on the losing end of algorithmic pricing decisions.
+The Federal Trade Commission launched a formal inquiry into the practice in 2024, sending orders to major retailers and pricing analytics firms demanding information on how consumer data is collected and used to set individualized prices.
+The agency expressed serious concern about the opacity of these systems and their potential to harm lower-income consumers who are frequently on the losing end of algorithmic pricing decisions.

 CCPA Violations and Surveillance Pricing

-California’s Consumer Privacy Act is one of the most powerful consumer data laws in the United States.
-Under the CCPA, California residents have the right to know what personal information businesses collect about them, the right to opt out of the sale or sharing of that data, and the right not to be discriminated against for exercising those rights.
+California's Consumer Privacy Act is one of the most powerful consumer data laws in the United States, and California residents have the right to know what personal information businesses collect about them, and the right not to be discriminated against for exercising those rights.

-Surveillance pricing can violate the CCPA in several ways.
-When businesses purchase data from brokers and feed it into pricing engines without notifying consumers, they may be violating disclosure requirements.
+Surveillance pricing can violate the CCPA when businesses purchase data from brokers and feed it into pricing engines without notifying consumers.

-When they share behavioral and demographic data with third-party analytics platforms, they may be engaging in data “sales” that require opt-out mechanisms they never provide.
-And when the system charges higher prices to consumers based on characteristics like income or neighborhood, it raises serious questions about discriminatory pricing that compounds the legal exposure.
+When they share behavioral and demographic data with third-party analytics platforms, companies may be engaging in data "sales" that require opt-out mechanisms they never provide.

-Other states are following California’s lead.
-Colorado, Virginia, Connecticut, and Texas have enacted comprehensive privacy statutes.
-As enforcement matures, companies that have quietly monetized consumer data through pricing systems face growing legal risk in every state they operate.
+As enforcement matures, companies that have monetized consumer data through pricing systems face growing legal risk in every state they operate.

 Who Is Getting Sued?

 Retailers, hotel chains, airline booking platforms, and insurance companies have all faced claims related to non-transparent pricing practices.
-The cases often center on three core theories: failure to disclose data collection and use, unlawful sharing of personal data with pricing vendors, and deceptive trade practices arising from price manipulation consumers had no reason to expect or detect.
+The cases often center on a failure to disclose data collection and use and deceptive trade practices arising from price manipulation consumers had no reason to expect or detect.

 Hand seen typing on keyboard in a dark room